 That would have to be doing our own buyout and becoming an owner with an owner’s mindset.

 What is the best advice you have ever received

-When listening to Col David Scott (7th man to stand on the moon), who was speaking at a Dunedin Annual Partners meeting, about how he was still keen (aged c.80) to keep striving for new goals despite his phenomenal achievements…in summary he said that no matter what you have achieved to date there are always more and different goals that you should aspire to achieve – it keeps life interesting.
+Col David Scott (7th man to stand on the moon), who spoke at a Dunedin Annual Partners meeting, about how he was still keen (aged c.80) to keep striving for new goals despite his phenomenal achievements…in summary he said that no matter what you had achieved to date there were always more and different goals that you should aspire to achieve – it keeps life interesting.